Veronica Thornsberry, M.Ed., LPC

 Veronica Thornsberry is a mental health professional in Lawrenceville and Flowery Branch, GA.
 She has degrees in Psychology and Counselor Education from Georgia Southern University.

 Veronica began working as a school counselor for kindergarten through 12th grade.
 As a school counselor she was able to work with children and adolescents in the school system, as well as parents to foster a school community.
 She later decided to take her skill set to the next level by becoming a licensed professional counselor in the state of Georgia.
 She received her license in October 1999 and is a member of the Licensed Professional Counselors Association.

-Following her tent as a school counselor, Veronica has continued to grow in the mental health field by taking on new challenges and exposing herself to trainings and jobs that continue to build her skills as a clinician.
-Through her work in the prison system, community mental health setting, family intervention services and psychiatric hospitalization, she has an array of knowledge to draw from.
-In these setting, she has become experienced in areas such as crisis intervention, individual and group therapy; assessments and in-home family counseling.
-Veronica has been a co-leader for family violence groups and has worked with clients in a group setting dealing with anger management, mood disorders, stress management, PTSD and abuse issues.
+Following her time as a school counselor, Veronica has continued to grow in the mental health field by taking on new challenges and exposing herself to training and jobs that continue to build her skills as a clinician.
+Through her work in the prison system, community mental health setting, family intervention services, and psychiatric hospitalization, she has an array of knowledge to draw from.

 Areas of Expertise